 Incredibly versatile, rubber flooring is comfortable to walk on, water resistant, and a natural insulator.
 The colour and textures of rubber flooring can be customised according to your unique requirements to add a glossy sheen to the rooms.
 It also works as an effective form of safety flooring.

 As is the case with any wood, reclaimed hardwood is a great way to recycle used wood and avoid chopping down of more trees.
 People who love traditional wooden flooring can finally breathe freely since reclaimed hardwood allows for the age-old classic.
 For people who aren’t sure which hardwood to go for, there are two options to consider.
 The first is reclaimed hardwood.
 Reclaimed hardwood reuses existing wood from trees.
 These trees have usually been chopped a long time back, and the wood can only be reused.
 Wood that is reclaimed and salvaged looks beautiful in vintage homes and beach houses.
+This is similar to those used by Millenio, it creates a nice rustic, modern look.

 The second is FSC (Forest Stewardship Council) certified hardwood.
 Hardwood purchased with this certification ensures that there is an ecologically maintained balance in hardwood forests across the globe.
 The replanting and management of trees are taken care of by FSC.